HealthyStock

 Benefits

-• more appropriate than NSAIDs for patients suffering from gastrointestinal and renal problems
+• More appropriate than NSAIDs for patients with gastrointestinal and kidney problems

-• well tolerated alternative drug for osteoarthritis pain [10]
+• Well tolerated alternative analgesic for osteoarthritis pain [10]

 Concerns

-• can cause seizures when taken in overdose or in combination with serotonergic medications [11]
+• Lowers the seizure threshold.
+Tramadol can cause seizures when taken in overdose or in combination with serotonergic medications [11].

 Unlabeled uses